-- d.
-Requirements for transformer gas monitoring linked to SOER 2011-1 "Large Power Transformer Reliability." - e.
-Requirements for spent fuel pool alternative cooling capabilities linked to SOER 2013-3 "SOER 2011-3 "Spent Fuel Facility Degradation, Loss of Cooling or Makeup." - f.
-Requirements to evaluate the need for, and provide accommodation to address design basis accident assumptions linked to SOER 2013-2 "Post-Fukushima Daiichi Nuclear Accident Lessons Learned." - g.
-Requirements to design protection against open phase events linked to SOER 2015-1 "Safety Challenges from Open Phase Events." - h.
-Plant owner groups for PWR, BWR and CANDU plants typically have valuable insights and information regarding actual and planned plant accommodations for SOER requirements.
+- a.
+Recommendations for transformer gas monitoring linked to SOER 2011-1 "Large Power Transformer Reliability." - b.
+Recommendations for spent fuel pool alternative cooling capabilities linked to SOER 2011-3 Spent Fuel Facility Degradation, Loss of Cooling or Makeup. - c.
+Recommendations for the evaluation and action required to address design basis accident assumptions linked to SOER 2013-2 "Post-Fukushima Daiichi Nuclear Accident Lessons Learned." - d.
+Recommendations for design protection against open phase events linked to SOER 2015-1 "Safety Challenges from Open Phase Events." - e.
+Plant owner groups for PWR, BWR and CANDU plants typically have valuable insights and information regarding actual and planned plant accommodations for satisfying SOER recommendations.

-Also review WANO and INPO best practice documents for recommendations for plant design.
+Also review WANO and INPO best practice documents and their plant design recommendations.
 These documents include:

 - INPO 16-005, International Materials Aging and Degradation Bench marking - INPO14-001, International Equipment Reliability Benchmarking Report - 6.
 Plant Construction with materials that support improved long-term operation: - a.
-Plant components within the primary system should not be made of material that, when irradiated, are prone to the creation of significantly higher radiation fields (e.g. primary system components should not be made of the material stellite). - b.
+Plant components within the primary system should not be made of material that, when irradiated, are prone to the creation of significantly higher radiation fields (e.g., primary system components should not be made of the material stellite). - b.
 Review and consider the National Academy for Corrosion Engineers (NACE) standards for corrosion and material selection.
-Some material choices can be cheaper and/or easier to install initially, but can lead to challenging operational conditions and significant future expenditure.
+Some material choices can be cheaper and/or easier to install initially but can lead to challenging operational conditions and significant future expenditure.
 Such decisions are often beneficial to the constructor but consequential to the owner/operator.
-To illustrate, while cheap to install, epoxy coated carbon steel in high salinity environments (e.g. emergency service water (ESW) systems using sea water heat sinks) has proven to delaminate and corrode quickly.
+To illustrate, while cheap to install, epoxy coated carbon steel in high salinity environments (e.g., emergency service water (ESW) systems using sea water heat sinks) has proven to delaminate and corrode quickly.
 High maintenance costs and early and costly replacement of a critical safety system piping financially makes no sense. - c.
 Ensure material selection includes criteria for resistance to well-known phenomena such as stress corrosion cracking and erosion/corrosion.